Angles of Consequence

 SITES

-We invite professional artists to make work in dialogue with key climate sites, and support their work through performance design and management.
+We invite professional artists to make work in dialogue with key climate sites, and support their work through research, performance design and management.

 Supported by the Social Sciences and Humanities Research Council of Canada, the LePARC Performing Arts Research Cluster at Concordia University, and the efforts of a group of artists and academics, ANGLES OF CONSEQUENCE seeks accountability and visibility for organizations with outsized impacts on our climate– both positive and negative.